-The term “plant-based” doesn’t mean only having only produce, grains, seeds, and nuts on the table.
+The term “plant-based” doesn’t mean only having only produce, grains, seeds and nuts on the table.
 Instead, it refers to creating dishes that focus mostly on plant-based ingredients.
 As such, a plant-based meal might be an Asian stir fry filled with vegetables served alongside a small chicken egg roll.
 In that case, the chicken in the egg roll would make up only a small portion of the meal.

-Following a plant-based diet allows you to introduce a host of vitamins into your diet without extra supplementation in the form of pills or beverages.
+A plant-based diet allows you to introduce a host of vitamins into your diet without extra supplementation in the form of pills or beverages.
 Vegetables, fruits and other plants are naturally rich in a spectrum of vitamins.
 They also contain other nutrients, such as fiber and healthier fats.
-And the natural sugars found in typical or exotic fruits can give you a natural energy boost without the adverse effects of white sugar or corn syrup.
+Additionally, the natural sugars found in typical or exotic fruits can give you a natural energy boost without the adverse effects of white sugar or corn syrup.

-A second benefit to adopting a plant-based diet is that it may help ward off the likelihood of developing certain conditions and diseases.
+Another benefit to adopting a plant-based diet is that it may help ward off the likelihood of developing certain conditions and diseases.
 Research studies on subjects who change their diets to eat more plant-based foods have shown a reduced risk of certain cancers, improved cardiovascular responses, lowered blood pressure results and less chance of diet-induced weight gain.

 Knowing that you want to try a plant-based diet and doing it are two separate things.
 Many people feel overwhelmed because they’re not sure how or where to begin.
 It doesn’t have to be hard to put more plants and grains on your table, though.
 In fact, becoming a plant-based eater can be easy and incredibly tasty.